Chile

 Birthgap Generational Indicator (TFG)

-In 2020, Chile's Birthgap Generational Indicator (TFG) reached 29.6%, corresponding to a total fertility rate (TFR) of 1.46.
-This represents a significant rise from the previous year, increasing by 5.4 percentage points.
-Over the five years from 2016 to 2020, the TFG has been steadily climbing, averaging 22.0%.
-This current figure shows an increase of approximately 29.6 percentage points compared to the 1990s average of 0.0%.
-Since 2001, Chile has consistently experienced a generational birthgap.
-The lowest TFG values were recorded in the early 1990s, specifically between 1992 and 1999, with an average of 0.0%.
-Among 38 countries globally, Chile holds the lowest TFG level.
+In 2020, Chile's Birthgap Generational Indicator (TFG) reached 29.6%, corresponding to a total fertility rate of 1.46.
+This marks a significant rise from 2019, with an increase of 5.4 percentage points.
+Over the period from 2016 to 2020, the TFG showed a consistent upward trend, averaging 22.0%.
+When compared to the 1990s average of zero percent, the current level is higher by roughly 29.6 percentage points.
+Since 2001, Chile has experienced a continuous generational birthgap.
+The earliest low point for the TFG occurred in the early 1990s, specifically between 1992 and 1999, with an average at zero percent.
+On the global scale, Chile ranks last among 38 countries for TFG.

 | Year | TFG | Year | TFG |